 To quote the great Ian Malcolm – “That is one big pile of shit”.

-That’s not to say there are no redeeming qualities in Justice League.
-It has some moments of awe, but those golden nuggets are so deep inside the aforementioned turd that I can’t think about them without also retching.
+That’s not to say there are no redeeming qualities in Justice League, but those nuggets are so deep inside the aforementioned turd that thinking of them still leads to retching.

 So why the strong reaction?
-It might help to take a look at my thoughts on Zack Snyder’s last film – Batman v Superman – and in particular the Ultimate Edition.
+A quick look back at my thoughts on Zack Snyder’s last film – Batman v Superman (Ultimate Edition).
 Here’s an excerpt from my review.

 “Batman v Superman is almost a trilogy on its own.
 It’s not your standard comic book film and I think that put off a lot of people last year.
 It is a layered film that rewards multiple viewings.
 We’re saturated with Marvel and Fox stories that have created a standard template for what these kind of film should be, so a story that is harder to follow and relies heavily on metaphors and imagery is going to be tricky to accept.”

 Granted, Batman shouldn’t really be much good against aliens, and I do appreciate seeing a dinged-up Bruce struggle with the pressures put on his older body.
-But he doesn’t come out of this well I’m afraid.
+But he doesn’t come out of this well.

-There’s a good chance you’ll enjoy Justice League.
-But there was a different film here at one point—Snyder’s film—and I’d wager it was better than this.
-Justice League can’t even figure out what sort of film it wants to be, so goes down as another missed opportunity.
+Perhaps you’ll enjoy this version of Justice League.
+But there was a different film here at one point—Snyder’s film—and I’d wager it was better than this, divisive or not.
+This version of Justice League can’t even figure out what sort of film it wants to be.